 Draft a Storyboard

 Different camera angles and cuts between scenes can impart different meanings to viewers.
-For instance, highly emotionally charged scenes tend to feature lots of close-ups, while slow panning shots are usually used to establish a sense of place.
+For instance, emotionally charged scenes feature lots of close-ups, while slow panning shots are used to establish a scene.

-Creating a storyboard for your formula is a great way to visualize the final product and plan your video in detail.
+Creating a storyboard for your formula is a great way to visualize the final product and plan your video.
 A storyboard is a simplified representation of the different scenes that will be unfolding in your video.
 It also enables you to list your shots, time your music, and ultimately, assemble your video more efficiently.
-Here is a great, indepth explanation of what storyboards are and how they can be used from our friends at GoAnimate.
+Here is a great, in-depth explanation of what storyboards are and how they can be used from our friends at Vyond.

-Although storyboards are usually created for specific videos, the idea here is to layout the general format of your videos so you can reuse this storyboard again and again as a template for different content.
+Although storyboards are usually created for specific videos, the idea here is to layout the general format of your videos.
+That way, you can reuse this storyboard again and again as a template for different content.
 Think of it as a visual representation of the building blocks of your videos.

 If you’re unsure of what it should look like, or how to get started, this detailed guide from WikiHow walks you through the process of creating your storyboard.